Doris Fleeson: Honors and memberships

-Personal life
+Personal life and death

 In 1930, Fleeson married New York Daily News colleague, John O'Donnell, with whom she had a daughter, Doris O'Donnell.
 The marriage ended in divorce in 1942.

 In 1958, Fleeson married Dan A. Kimball, who had been Secretary of the Navy from 1951 to 1953, and later was President of Aerojet.
 Eleanor Roosevelt attended the wedding, as did financier Bernard Baruch.

-In 1970, Fleeson died of complications from a stroke.
+On August 1, 1970, Fleeson died at home in Washington, D.C., of complications from a stroke shortly after her husband's death.
+She was buried with him in Arlington National Cemetery.